pedbrgs/PyCCEA/README.md

 ## About

 PyCCEA is an evolving Python package aimed at solving feature selection problems using cooperative co-evolutionary strategies.
-The package is designed to assist in high-dimensional by leveraging a flexible, decomposition-based approach.
+The package is designed to assist in high-dimensional problems by leveraging a flexible, decomposition-based approach.
 Currently, **PyCCEA is a work in progress** and is being developed as part of my doctoral research.
 Once complete, it will offer a robust solution for researchers and practitioners working with large-scale feature selection problems.
 Stay tuned for updates!

 ## Installation